Zywave/booster/src/_areas/design-system/components/checkboxes.md

 The entire gallery Checkbox can be interacted with to check or uncheck it.

-1. Checkbox: A visual indicator for the option when it been checked or unchecked
+1. **Checkbox**: a visual indicator for the option when it been checked or unchecked
-2. Label: a text description of the option
+2. **Label**: a text description of the option
-3. Spot illustration (optional): emphasizes the option and reinforces the contrast between different options
+3. **Spot illustration (optional)**: emphasizes the option and reinforces the contrast between different options

 <hr>